emekoba/stashpanel-windows/README.md

 <br/>

-Stash Panel is a simple file sharing solution built to make the act of sharing images/videos/documents/audio etc as intuitive and seamless as possible.
+Stash Panel is a simple file sharing service built to make the act of sharing images/videos/documents/audio etc as intuitive and seamless as possible.
 Just load up the windows application, register and create a new collection or join other panel collections and thats it!

 <br/>